Keysets

 Webhook configuration

-Each PubNub feature that sends events (Presence, App Context, Mobile Push Notifications, and Message Persistence) can forward those events to configurable URLs.
-You can do this by creating a proper event listener and attaching a webhook action using Events & Actions.
+Features that send events (Presence, App Context, Mobile Push Notifications, and Message Persistence) can forward events to configurable URLs.
+Create an event listener and attach a webhook action in Events & Actions.

 Legacy webhook configuration